BLOG TOPICS

 As we complete our Rapid Assessments and return for longer-term restoration planning, we’re assessing each property, its conservation values, and the impacts.
 Some properties, we’ll want to direct the future through active measures, like reforestation.
 Others, we’re simply allowing nature to heal and recover itself.

-—Shelton Douthit, FRLT Executive Director
+—Shelton Douthit, FRLT Conservation Director

 FRLT/Daniel Kunches